Temple Beth Sholom (Miami Beach, Florida): Chase Avenue expansions

-Rabbi Kronish legacy
+Kronish legacy

-Rabbi Kronish's loving devotion to the State of Israel was exemplified through his involvement in Jewish Federation, Histadrut, American Jewish Congress and the Israel Bonds National Leadership.
-He was one of the leaders in World Jewry and with his family's move from Poland, a first generation American Jew.
-The Confirmation Class has journeyed on a pilgrimage to Israel every year, a program that Rabbi Kronish initiated.
-Reaching beyond Jewish borders, the Congregation has also been deeply involved in the civil rights movement and in fighting world hunger.
-Rabbi Kronish's death in 1996 officially ended the first era of Temple Beth Sholom's history.
+Kronish's devotion to the State of Israel was exemplified through his involvement in Jewish Federation, Histadrut, American Jewish Congress and the Israel Bonds National Leadership.
+He was one of the leaders in World Jewry and with his families move from Poland, a first generation American Jew.
+The Confirmation Class has journeyed on a pilgrimage to Israel every year, a program that Kronish initiated.
+Reaching beyond Jewish borders, the congregation has also been deeply involved in the civil rights movement and in fighting world hunger.
+Kronish's death in 1996 officially ended the first era of Temple Beth Sholom's history.

 Recent history

-In 1985, the temple engaged Gary Glickstein, a young scholar who had served as rabbi of Temple Sinai in Worcester, Massachusetts since 1977 to serve as Senior Rabbi.
-Rabbi Glickstein's serves on the advisory board of the Greater Miami Coalition for a Drug Free Community, was past Chairman of the President's Advisory Committee on Jewish Studies at Barry University, and has served as vice chairman of the Miami Mission 1000 and Mega Mission Two.
-He is a past President of the Rabbinic Association of Greater Miami.
+In 1985, the temple engaged Gary Glickstein, a young scholar who had served as rabbi of Temple Sinai in Worcester, Massachusetts since 1977 to serve as the Senior Rabbi.
+Glickstein served on the advisory board of the Greater Miami Coalition for a Drug Free Community, was past Chairman of the President's Advisory Committee on Jewish Studies at Barry University, and has served as vice chairman of the Miami Mission 1000 and Mega Mission Two.
+He was a past President of the Rabbinic Association of Greater Miami.
 Nationally, he was Chairman of the UJA National Rabbinic Cabinet, past Chair of the National Rabbinic Cabinet of Israel Bonds and past Treasurer of the Central Conference of American Rabbis.
-He is presently Co-Chair of the Synagogue/Federation Relations Committee of the Greater Miami Jewish Federation.
+He was Co-Chair of the Synagogue/Federation Relations Committee of the Greater Miami Jewish Federation.

-Senior Rabbis

-Gayle Pomerantz served as Associate Rabbi from 1994 to 2018.